Blue Compass designed graphic about if subdomains are b

 If the content is related to the main website and you are able, it is best to host it on a subfolder.
 If you are not able to use a subdirectory, because of the technical considerations above, be strategic.
 You might consider various platform options (choose the most SEO-friendly platform), weigh the SEO pros and cons against the cost of an alternative method or tool, and think long-term to ensure a clear approach to incorporating future content into the website.

-Subdomains and SEO: How We Can Help?
+Subdomains And SEO: How We Can Help?

 Deciding between a subdomain or subdirectory for SEO depends on a variety of technical SEO and user experience factors.
 Taking the time to consider how each can impact your site will pay off tremendously in the long run.
 There are so many things you can do to make your website more valuable, and doing so will build credibility, increase ranking and drive more traffic to your website.
 If you ever need help with your website or with search engine optimizations, we have a talented team of SEO experts here who are happy to assist with questions.
 Reach out to our team of digital experts at Blue Compass to see how we can help.